kofj/neon/docs/settings.md

 #### broker_endpoints

-A list of endpoints (etcd currently) to connect and pull the information from.
+A list of storage broker endpoints to connect and pull the information from.
 Mandatory, does not have a default, since requires etcd to be started as a separate process, and its connection url should be specified separately.

-#### broker_etcd_prefix

-A prefix to add for every etcd key used, to separate one group of related instances from another, in the same cluster.
-Default is `neon`.

 #### checkpoint_distance